How do you choose the right E-Scooter you?

 VX2 Hub

-Approx. 25 kg – plenty of power and battery capacity when weight isn't a major concern.
+Approx. 25 kg – plenty of power and battery capacity when weight isn't a factor.

 New VX4